A SIMPLE, INNOVATIVE SOLUTION TO TODAY’S SEPTIC AND WASTEWATER CHALLENGES

 Pugo® Systems is an innovative alternative onsite wastewater treatment system (I/A OWTS)—a complicated name for a simple, affordable solution to today’s septic and wastewater challenges.
 It uses a natural biological process to reduce nitrates in the treated effluent.
 There’s no need for chemicals, and it is easy to install and maintain.
 While it is an advanced treatment unit, it requires no advanced degree to operate.

 From the outside, it’s hard to tell the difference between Pugo Systems and a traditional concrete septic tank.
 Inside is where all the action occurs.
 With traditional septic systems, wastewater goes into a concrete tank and then exits without any kind of treatment.
 In the Pugo System, wastewater travels through three chambers and is treated along the way.
-By the time the effluent exits the system, nitrogen levels have been significantly reduced, and the effluent is so pure, it can be reused to water lawns or even livestock where allowed.
+By the time the effluent exits the system, nitrogen levels have been significantly reduced.

 Strong and Durable